ve345/CS193HW1/README.md

 #### Task 3

-Move `fafsa.jpg` from the Star Wars meme folder to `Memes/Spongebob` (Spongebob memes don't belong in the Star Wars folder).
+Move `fafsa.jpg` from the Star Wars meme folder to `Memes/SpongeBob` (SpongeBob memes don't belong in the Star Wars folder).

 #### Task 4